 Ever want to get in touch with your primal nature by demolishing something!?
-Instead of paying a contractor $1,000 to spend a day on an excavator you can rent one yourself for $300.
+Instead of paying a contractor $1,200 to spend a day on an excavator you can rent one yourself for $300.
 And, you'll have a ton of fun in the process - that is unless you bump into your house on accident (not recommended).
 Photo from Solstice Landscape Design portfolio (see if you can find the finished result in the portfolio section!)

 Dear fellow do-it-yourselfer,

 Since 2007 I've been running Solstice Landscape Design.
 I started this business with a do-it-yourself spirit because I knew I didn't want to spend my whole life indoors and behind a desk.
 I wanted to be outside, working with the earth, wood, stone and plant life -- getting my hands & feet dirty.
 But after 10+ years, even more fun than doing the install myself (and associated chiropractor expenses!) is helping coach others on how to do it themselves.
 I empathize with the DIY mentality, and I'm happy to help empower you to do as much of your landscaping project with your own two hands, if that's what you wish for.